 - YouTube or Podcast subscribers – How many people who watch your videos or listen to your podcasts subscribe to your channel?

 - Social media followers – How many followers do you get each week on your social media platforms?

 - Conversions – Of these people who sign up for your email newsletter, subscribe to your channels and social media platforms, how many are converting into customers?

 - Net promoter score – How many of your customers are willing to recommend your products and your business to other people?

 These numbers reflect the effectiveness of your content marketing strategy and the value of your brand and business.
 If these numbers are not improving with time, reassess your strategy.
 Are you targeting the right audience?
-Are you sending the right messages?
-Are you giving them a clear call-to-action?
+Sending the right messages?
+Giving them a clear call-to-action?
 Are you building a useful product?

 #6 Activate your acquired audience

 The ultimate goal of audience-building is to build and grow a better business.
 Having a huge audience that eventually does not convert into customers won’t serve your business in the long run.

 Encourage your audience to consume and share your work with their friends.
 Do this by creating compelling content and useful products, but also by engaging with your audience.
 If you truly build meaningful relationships with them, simply asking them to spread the word about your brand is enough.

 As you build and grow your business, continue engaging with your audience.
 Get to know them – not your target audience this time, but your actual audience.
 Reply to their emails and tweets, ask them for content ideas and product improvements, and deliver on your promises.
 Grow your business around your audience’s needs and stay relevant and top of mind.